JHalt06/Books-For-The-Future/docs/DesignDoc.md

 ### Enhancements
 > _**[Sprint 4]** Describe what enhancements you have implemented for the project._
 **MAJOR:** A real time notification system that shows Helper and Managers/Admins when needs have status changes (created, deleted, etc.).
 Appears as a bell icon on the webpage.
-This system was implemented to improve communication between Helpers and Managers.
-Benefits and features of this system include:
-- Automatic refresh of notification count without reloading the page.
-- Scalable design allowing additional notification additions in the future.
-This follows the Open-Closed principle.

-**MINOR:** A set of filtering/sorting utilities was added to the Needs Cupboard to enhance the systems usability for Helpers.
-This includes options to:
-- Sort needs by highest funding percentage
-- Sort by highest need quantity
-- Sort by lowest need quantity
-- Filter Searches based on relevant criteria
+**MINOR:** Filter feature within the needs cupboard.
+Helpers can search for needs with highest funding percentage, lowest quantity, etc.

 ## Application Domain